 Sussex Cyclists offers members a way to maintain cardio-vascular fitness while also providing a social outlet.
 Rides start at multiple locations from Milton to Bethany and some include a “beer gathering” at the end.
 The group advocates safety and enjoyment.

-While jumping into a pool of water in the freezing weather may not be an immediate pull, swimming is a great way, all year long, to burn calories and de-stress at the same time.
+Swimming is a great way, all year long, to burn calories and de-stress at the same time.
 Swimming uses all the muscles in the body so you will get a full body workout.
 Exercising in water makes your body work harder so 30 minutes in a pool is worth 45 minutes of the same activity on land.
-There are plenty of indoor pools in Sussex County to choose from (heated!) and, of course, there is always the bay and the ocean.
-Need the motivation of a good cause, check out the Polar Bear Plunge.
+Even as the temperatures start to drop, we’ve got plenty of indoor pools in Sussex County to choose from (heated!)
+And, of course, there is always the bay and the ocean that calls even as fall moves into winter.
+Need the motivation of a good cause, plan ahead for this February’s upcoming Polar Bear Plunge.

 Like many of the other activities mentioned, swimming increases energy levels, helps contribute to a positive mental outlook and it also provides exercise without the sweat.
 Getting active and staying fit is just plain GOOD FOR US.
 It’s possible benefits include improved cardiovascular health and circulation, reduced arthritis, joint and knee pain, increase in bone density, stronger muscles, better balance, decrease in feelings of depression and isolation, increased cognitive function, better scores on memory tests, improved reaction time and weight maintenance.
 On a mental health note, the Alzheimer’s Association advocates regular physical activity as a way to combat dementia.